ENCODE-DCC/encoded/src/snowflakes/docs/schema-changes.md

-Making changes to encoded schemas
+Making changes to a snovault schema
 =========================

-This document describes how to make changes to the JSON schemas ([JSONSchema], [JSON-LD]) and source code that describes the encoded metadata model.
+This document describes how to make changes to the JSON schemas ([JSONSchema], [JSON-LD]) and source code that was originally developed for the ENCODE metadata model.
 For overview of code organization see [overview.rst].

 Guide to where to edit Source Code
 ----------------